Pashtuns: Hephthalite origin

+According to The Cambridge History of Iran volume 3, Issue 1, the Ghilji tribe of Afghanistan are the descendants of Hephthalites.

 Anthropology and oral traditions

 Theory of Pashtun descent from Israelites

 Some anthropologists lend credence to the oral traditions of the Pashtun tribes themselves.
 For example, according to the Encyclopaedia of Islam, the theory of Pashtun descent from Israelites is traced to Nimat Allah al-Harawi, who compiled a history for Khan-e-Jehan Lodhi in the reign of Mughal Emperor Jehangir in the 17th century.
 The 13th century Tabaqat-i Nasiri discusses the settlement of immigrant Bani Israel at the end of the 8th century CE in the Ghor region of Afghanistan, settlement attested by Jewish inscriptions in Ghor.
 Historian André Wink suggests that the story "may contain a clue to the remarkable theory of the Jewish origin of some of the Afghan tribes which is persistently advocated in the Persian-Afghan chronicles."
 These references to Bani Israel agree with the commonly held view by Pashtuns that when the twelve tribes of Israel were dispersed, the tribe of Joseph, among other Hebrew tribes, settled in the Afghanistan region.
 This oral tradition is widespread among the Pashtun tribes.
 There have been many legends over the centuries of descent from the Ten Lost Tribes after groups converted to Christianity and Islam.
 Hence the tribal name Yusufzai in Pashto translates to the "son of Joseph".
 A similar story is told by many historians, including the 14th century Ibn Battuta and 16th century Ferishta.
 However, the similarity of names can also be traced to the presence of Arabic through Islam.

+This theory of Pashtuns Jewish origin has been largely denied and is said that Its biblical claims are anecdotal, its historical documentation is inconsistent, its geographic claims are incoherent, and its linguistic assertions are implausible.

 One conflicting issue in the belief that the Pashtuns descend from the Israelites is that the Ten Lost Tribes were exiled by the ruler of Assyria, while Maghzan-e-Afghani says they were permitted by the ruler to go east to Afghanistan.
 This inconsistency can be explained by the fact that Persia acquired the lands of the ancient Assyrian Empire when it conquered the Empire of the Medes and Chaldean Babylonia, which had conquered Assyria decades earlier.
 But no ancient author mentions such a transfer of Israelites further east, or no ancient extra-Biblical texts refer to the Ten Lost Tribes at all.

 Some Afghan historians have maintained that Pashtuns are linked to the ancient Israelites.
 Mohan Lal quoted Mountstuart Elphinstone who wrote:

-This theory has been criticised by not being substantiated by historical evidence.
-Dr. Zaman Stanizai criticises this theory:
+This theory has been criticized for not being substantiated by historical evidence.
+Zaman Stanizai criticizes this theory:

 According to genetic studies Pashtuns have a greater R1a1a*-M198 modal halogroup than Jews:

-Other theories of descent

-Some Pashtun tribes claim descent from Arabs, including some claiming to be Sayyids.
-Some groups from Peshawar and Kandahar believe to be descended from Greeks who arrived with Alexander the Great.
-According to Firasat et al. 2007, only a small proportion of Pashtuns may descend from Greeks, but they also suggest that Greek ancestry may also have come from Greek slaves brought by Xerxes I.